 Today, many people like to commemorate the passing of a beloved pet by honouring them with a memorial.
-Pet Memorials first became fashionable in the Victoria era with pet funerals.
+Pet Memorials first became fashionable in the Victorian era with pet funerals.
 However, they were regarded as irreligious so pet cemetries were then established such as the one in Hyde Park in London 1881.
 Many of the large Victorian estates had pet cemetries and today, The Queen has graveyards at Balmoral and Sandringham for her beloved corgis.

 In Edinburgh, Scotland, where I live and work, there is a famous memorial sculpture to a little dog known as Greyfriars Bobby made by William Brodie.
 Bobby was a Skye Terrier who guarded the grave of his owner for fourteen years until he too died in 1872.
 Bobby belonged to John Grey who worked for the Policeforce.
 When he died, he was buried in Greyfriars Kirkyard in the Old Town of Edinburgh and the dog sat faithfully guarding his masters grave.